-Stealth: The ninja were expert in moving undetected, indoors and outdoors, in any terrain.
+Stealth: The ninja were expert in moving undetected, indoors and outdoors in any terrain.
 They took advantage of cover and natural sounds, camouflaged themselves, and used a variety of techniques to confuse or distract the attention of scouts or guards.
 They had at least ten different techniques of footwork for moving over various surfaces, including 'nightingale' floors which were designed to squeak loudly when stepped on.
-The ninja employed special swimming techniques to move silently, and could hide underwater for long periods, breathing through a tube or from an air bag.
+The ninja employed special swimming techniques to move silently, and could hide underwater for long periods, breathing through a tube of from an air bag.

-from an air bag.
-Endurance and Agility Because of their training, nine were capable of extraordinary feats.
-They were alleged to be able to cover 300 miles in three have, and run without resting for up to 25 miles.
-The techniques of forced march used were called havagake-jutsu.
-The technique of suppleness (nawanakeutsu) has already been referred to, and allowed ninja not only to hide in confined spaces and pass through small gaps, but to escape from bind ngs or chains.
-Karumi-jutsu, or lightning' enabled the ninia to perform amazing feats of climbing and jumping, including the famous 'charuzen-jutsu' - walking across walls or ceilings by using minute holds - or leaping up into the shadowy roof of a corridor to hide spread eagled against the walls.
+Endurance and Agility Because of their training, pinja were capable of extraordinary leats.
+They were alleged to be able to cover 300 miles in three lays, and run without resting for up to 125 miles.
+The techniques of forced narch used were called hayagake-jutsu.
+The technique of suppleness (nawanakeutsu) has already/been referred to, and allowed ninja not only to hide in confined spaces and pass through small gaps, but to escape from bindings or chains.
+Karumi-jutsu, or 'lightning' enabled the ninja to perform amazing feats of climbringato perform amazing feats of climbing and jumping, including the famous 'chakuzen-jutsu' - walking across walls or ceilings by using minute holds - or leaping up into the shadowy roof of a corridor to hide spread-eagled against the walls.

-the walls.
-Survival and Woodcraft: Their operations often called for the ninja to live off the land, and they were accomplished trackers.
-The ability to move swiftly and without detection acrossial kinds of ter rain made them dangerous opponents in wartime in wartime Martial Arts: Although it's convenient to divide these into armed and unarmed techniques, in practice this was not a moid division.
-Jujutsu the ancestor of modern judo and alkido, has been defined as the art of combat with minimum use of weapons.
-A ninja could fight with or without weapons, but would use what ever technique or mixture of techniques were most effective.
+Survival and Woodcraft: Their opera-ions often called for the ninja to live off the land, and they were accomplished trackers.
+The ability to move swiftly and without detection across all kinds of terrain made them dangerous opponents in wartime. in wartime.

+Martial Arts: Although it's convenient to divide these into armed and uneumed techniques in practice this was not a rigid division.
+Jujutsic the ancestor of modern judo and aikido, has been defined as the art of combat with minimum use of weapons.
+A ninja could fight with or without weapons, but would use what even technique or mixture of techniques were most effective.